arduino/docs-content/content/hardware/07.opta/opta-family/opta-digital-exp/datasheet/datasheet.md

 ### Expansion Port
 The expansion port can be used to daisy-chain several Opta® Expansions and additional modules.
 To be accessed needs to be freed up from its breakable plastic cover and the connection plug added between each device.

+It supports up to 5 expansion modules.
+To avoid potential communication issues, ensure the total number of connected modules does not exceed 5.

+If any issues occur with module detection or data exchange, double-check the connections and ensure the **Aux connector and clips are securely installed** within the expansion port.
+If problems persist, inspect for any loose or improperly connected cables.

 ## Device Operation
 ### Getting Started - IDE
 If you want to program your Arduino Opta® Digital Expansions while offline you need to install the Arduino® Desktop IDE **[1]** and the Arduino_Opta_Blueprint using the Library Manager.
 To connect the Arduino Opta® to your computer, you will need a USB-C® cable.